mbehr1/dlt-logs/docs/dlt-logs/docs/reports.md

 options.tooltip | tooltip to use. `\|` will be replaced with `' '` (space)
 options.color | the html color name to use. options.tlEnds | boolean whether the timeline should end after this value.
-Default false options.persistsLcs | shall the timeline end at the current lifecycle end?
+Default false options.persistLcs | shall the timeline end at the current lifecycle end?
 Default false options.lateEval | Indicates whether the value should be evaluated at constructor time or at the end of report generation.
 Default false

 #### tlAll function